Layan002/AI--task3-openCV-for-face-recognition/README.md

 # Troubleshooting
 Here I will show you the errors I've encountered and how I solved them:

-## Problem1: The camera is not detected
+## Problem 1: picamera.exc.PiCameraError: Camera is not enabled
 Since I am using a **webcam** not a **PiCam**, I will change the following code:
 ``` PYTHON
 import cv2